joseee-molina/joseee-molina/README.md

 Striving towards technical excellence.
 <br />

 Hello!
-I'm a Software Development Engineer at AWS Elastic Block Store, working in distributed systems.
+I'm a Software Development Engineer at AWS Elastic Block Store, working in EBS Snapshots and distributed storage for EC2 Instances.
 <br />
 I graduated with Honors from UT Dallas with a Bachelor's in Computer Science.
 <br />